Revolyssup/discoded/README.md

 2. Before DAO is initialized, the incoming request's body is filtered and verified through DTO(Data transfer Object).

-3.
 ## How to use?

 1. *Discord bot* Create a discord bot application and generate an authentication token.
-[Create Discord application](https://discord.com/developers/applications)
+[Create Discord application](https://discord.com/developers/applications).
+Add that token in the .env file of discordbot directory.

 2. Generate token from Glot api and add that in .env file in your source directory.